minititof/mapreduce-prenoms/README.md

 # TP2 MapReduce Prénoms

 ## AUTHORS
-As mentioned in the README.md file, authors are Christophe Bartier and Théo Grandin
+As mentioned in the AUTHORS file, authors are Christophe Bartier and Théo Grandin

 ## GOAL
 Studying a list of names with origins in a .csv file